ifm/documentation/PDS/PDS.md

 # PDS (Pose Detection System)

 PDS - `Pose Detection System` - provided by [ifm](https://www.ifm.com), is a software solution building on top of the O3R ecosystem to enable AGVs (Automated Guided Vehicles), fork trucks and other robots to detect the pose of objects within a 3D environment.
-This solution has profound implications for a multitude of industries, particularly in the fields of logistics, industrial automation.
+This solution has profound implications for a multitude of industries, particularly in the fields of logistics, and industrial automation.

 ## PDS Features

 PDS uses the O3R camera as its primary data source: at least one 3D camera stream is required.

 **Command Flexibility**
-PDS can able to process four different type of commands which are pivotal in logistics, warehouse management and facilitates the optimal material handling.
+PDS can able to process four different types of commands which are pivotal in logistics and warehouse management and facilitate optimal material handling.

 | **Command** | **Output**                                                                      |
 | ----------- | ------------------------------------------------------------------------------- |